psf/requests/docs/dev/contributing.rst

 ===================

-If you're reading this you're probably interested in contributing to ``Requests``.
-First, I'd like to say: thankyou!
-Open source projects live-and-die based on the support they receive from others, and the fact that you're even *considering* supporting ``Requests`` is incredibly generous of you.
+If you're reading this you're probably interested in contributing to Requests.
+First, We'd like to say: thank you!
+Open source projects live-and-die based on the support they receive from others, and the fact that you're even considering supporting Requests is very generous of you.

-This document lays out guidelines and advice for contributing to ``Requests``.
+This document lays out guidelines and advice for contributing to Requests.
 If you're thinking of contributing, start by reading this thoroughly and getting a feel for how contributing to the project works.
-If you've still got questions after reading this, you should go ahead and contact either `Ian Cordasco`_ or `Cory Benfield`_, the active maintainers.
+If you have any questions, feel free to reach out to either `Ian Cordasco`_ or `Cory Benfield`_, the primary maintainers.

 The guide is split into sections based on the type of contribution you're thinking of making, with a section that covers general guidelines for all